m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 4 ms?
 Can we do better?
 Maybe.
 But I'll call this good enough and enjoy my day.

-What about those frame drops at 5 second mark?
+What about those frame drops at the 5 second mark?

 ![Chrome's profiler showing cause of frame drops][5]